sergcomp/MobileCraft/README.md

 Before you build the project, pack the <Files> folder into the zip archive of the same name in the directory:"...MobileCraft\app\src\main\assets\".

-If when creating an APK release there is a problem with signature keys, try removing debug key: "c:\Users\'user-name'\.android\debug.keystore"
+If when creating an APK release there is a problem with signature keys, try removing debug key: "c:\Users\user-name\.android\debug.keystore"